-Slovenia sued over Petisovci gas project by Ascent resources11.
-September 2020. / SEE Energy News
+Slovenia sued over Petisovci gas project by Ascent resources, SEE Energy News

 In July, Slovenia was served with a Notice of Dispute from UK-based Ascent Resources setting out its position on its unfair treatment in Slovenia and how its investment in the Petisovci gas field, which exceeds 50 million euros to date, has been damaged, said Ascent Resources.